Local Unit Awards

-Family Engagement – This award is given to a PTA unit for its efforts in building parent and family engagement within the school and community.
+Local Unit of Excellence – This award is given to a local PTA unit for its efforts in building parent and family engagement within the school and community.

-Diversity & Inclusion – This award is given to the PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.
+Diversity & Inclusion – This award is given to a local PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.

-Volunteer of the Year (Elementary and Secondary) – These awards are given to a Local PTA Volunteer who has made a positive impact on the school and its children.
+Volunteer of the Year – These awards are given to a local PTA Volunteer who has made a positive impact on the school and its children.
 This special person does not need to be the person who logs the most volunteer hours or is a PTA executive board member.

-Power Partner (Elementary and Secondary Principal) – These awards are recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success!
+Power Partner (Principal) – These awards recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success.